 We each play a variety of roles in the large societies of which we are a part.
 These range from our professional roles at work, to being a good parent, to being captain of the local chess club.

 If we shirk on the job, or let our kids run wild, or cheat at tournaments, we can expect to be punished by others in the relevant social group.
 This may be directly, through confrontation or sanctions, or indirectly, through shunning or exclusion.

 So why do we have individual morality?
 Why isn’t everyone’s morality the same?
 Because the theory posits that our moral responses are ‘tuned’ to the roles we fulfil in our social groups.
 We each fulfil different roles in society, so we each develop our own personal morality.

-In Test Your Morality, you will be asked to respond to a variety of scenarios in which people are doing things that you may or may not agree with.
-You will be asked about how disgusted and angry the scenarios make you feel, and whether you want to avoid or punish the people in them.
+In Test Your Morality, participants were asked to respond to a variety of scenarios in which people were doing things that they might not have agreed with.
+They were asked about how disgusted and angry the scenarios made them feel, and whether they wanted to avoid or punish the people in them.

-You will learn how your moral responses to the scenarios compare to a wider population of people.
-And at the end of the experiment you will receive detailed, personalised feedback about your scores.
+Participants learned how their moral responses to the scenarios compared to a wider population of people.
+At the end of the experiment they received detailed, personalised feedback about their scores.

 We hope that by getting a large number of people from around the world to take part in this experiment, we can gain greater insight into the nature of human moral feelings and judgments, and how much they vary globally.